curusarn/simonlet.cz/README.md

 I'm currently looking for an awesome infra job in Prague.

 I would love to make things scale and/or work on internal tools.
 I care about reliability and developer experience.
 I want to take responsibility for what I create.
-I want to research, design and develop things that solve real problems.
+I want to research, design and develop things that solve challenging problems.